-I am an Integrative Vinyasa and Restorative Yoga teacher, Yoga and Writing Workshop Facilitator, and Poet.
+I am an Integrative Vinyasa and Restorative Yoga teacher, Yoga and Creative Writing Workshop Facilitator, and Poet.
 I completed my yoga training in 2012 through the New England School of Integrative Yoga Therapeutics.
-Beginning June 2017, I will be working towards my MFA in Poetry at Lesley University.
+In June 2019, I completed my graduate studies in poetry, earning an MFA in Poetry from Lesley University.

 I have held Yoga & Writing workshops at Wentworth Institute of Technology, Boston’s GrubStreet, the 2016 & 2017 Massachusetts Poetry Festivals, and have led a number of yoga&poetry workshops at local Boston yoga studios.